write-the-docs-quorum/quorum-meetups/README.md

 interest, Quorum might expand to the U.S. West Coast and EMEA regions later in 2021 or 2022.

-The following U.S. East Coast meetups are currently participating in Quorum:
+The following U.S. East Coast and Central meetups are currently participating in
+Quorum:

 - Atlanta, GA
 - Austin, TX